grafnu/daq-1/docs/site_path.md

 All fields are optional.

-* `required`: The _required_ test result, which normally would be `pass` but could be any other test result.
-The presence of this field means that it is required to achieve this given test result state in order for the device to pass overall.
+* `required`: The required test result, which normally would be `pass` but could be any other test result.
+The presence of this field means that it must match the actual test result in order for the device to pass overall.
 * `category`: The test category, which is used to accumulate tests into top-level groups.
 There is no semantic meaning to this value.
 * `expected`: The expected state of this test, which is purely informational and again used to bucket